Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 More Membership Options

 • Many gyms (especially park district and YMCA options) offer family memberships that allow older kids to exercise, play on the courts, and more.
-Gyms with childcare can be a fantastic outlet for parents with young kids, too.
+The Little Gym in Naperville is specifically for kids and offers monthly memberships starting at $119.
+Check out Katie’s review of her visit!

 • Some local rock climbing gyms offer memberships that let kids return often to strengthen their bodies and practice their climbing skills.